bibbox/bibbox-documentation/docs/installation-image.md

 ### 1.)
 Download BIBBOX image

-[SERVER] - If you want to run BIBBOX on a remote server and access it from outside with a browser, download the latest image from <http://downloads.bibbox.org/bibbox/without-GUI/bibbox-latest.ova>
+If you want to install the BIBBOX server as a virtual machine download the latest version from  <http://bibbox.bbmri-eric.eu/resources/machine/>

-[LOCAL] - If you want to run BIBBOX on your local PC and just do some tests, download the latest image from <http://downloads.bibbox.org/bibbox/with-GUI/bibbox-latest.ova>

 ### 2.)
 Import the image into VirtualBox